wryun/rjsone/README.md

 instead use 'keyname:...', metadata information is loaded as well (filename, basename, content).

-You can also use keyname:.. (or keyname::..) to indicate that subsequent entries without keys should be loaded as a list element into that key.
-If you instead use 'keyname:...', metadata information is loaded as well (filename, basename, content).

 For complex applications, single argument functions can be added by prefixing the filename with a '-' (or a '--' for raw string input).
 For example: